MicrosoftDocs/sql-docs/docs/advanced-analytics/r/installing-ml-components-without-internet-access.md

 ### Step 1.
 Obtain additional installers

+**For R**

-For **R** in SQL Server 2016 and SQL Server 2017, you'll need to get two different installers.
+The R language is supported in both SQL Server 2016 and SQL Server 2017.
+Two different installers are required, for open source and propretary components.
 The SQL Server setup wizard ensures that they are installed in the correct order.

 + Installers with **SRO** in the name provide the open source components.
 + Installers with **SRS** in the name contain components provided by Microsoft, including those for database integration.

-For **Python** in SQL Server 2017, download the single CAB file, and any prerequisites.
+**For Python**

+The Python language is supported only in SQL Server 2017.
+Again there are two separate installers that you must download.

++ Installers with **SPO** in the name are for Microsoft Python Open, and provide the open source components.
++ Installers with **SPS** in the name are for Microsoft Python Server, and contain components provided by Microsoft, including those for database integration.

+**How to download**

 1. Download the installers from the [Microsoft Download Center sites](#installerlocs) onto a computer with internet access, and save the installer rather than running it.
 2. Copy the installer (CAB) files to the computer where you intend to install machine learning components.